-The purpose of collecting background information is to educate yourself holistically on your chosen topic.
-Having a holistic perspective and solid understanding of your topic will then help you determine what specific aspect of your topic you would like to research further.
+The purpose of collecting background information is to educate yourself holistically on your topic.
+Having a holistic perspective and solid understanding of your topic will help you focus your research.

 Think of One Search as the MCC equivalent of Google searching.
 When you execute a search using One Search, it searches all of MCC's electronic resources including the library catalog, library databases and library research guides.
 It's a great first step in your research process to determine if your topic is "researchable".
 One Search may also recommend specific databases you can search.
 To search One Search, visit the MCC Library homepage and look for MCC's Libraries ONE Search in the middle of the library homepage.

 The MCC Library subscribes to several online databases that provide access to eBooks and online reference books:

 EBSCO eBooks - search over 100,000 academic, non-fiction books with recent publication dates.

 Credo Academic Core - search an extensive collection of dictionaries, handbooks, and encyclopedias for articles and entries on all topics and disciplines.